saintskeeper/Kaiju-Dex/data/articles/article4.md

 ## Artist

-### NewMytholog
+### NewMythology
 ![NewMythology](/images/article4/newMythology.jpg "200, 200")

-The KaijuDex team is delighted to feature @NewMythologi this week.
+The KaijuDex team is delighted to feature @NewMythology this week.
 Mythology commissioned artwork by @LipweiChangArt to narrate the story of several scientists in Sorashima City.
-Here's an insight into Mythologi’s creative thought process:
+Here's an insight into Mythology’s creative thought process:

 I was captivated by the idea of designing my Scientist.
 My inspiration comes from following a trail of excitement.
 I couldn't resist transforming my NFTs into stories and contributing to Sorashima's fan lore.
 Dots and the team did a fantastic job with the Scientist mint.